Financial Aid

 1. The student’s family has primary responsibility for financing the education, and a student requesting financial aid is expected to contribute toward his or her own educational expenses.
 This self-help may be in the form of summer or school-year earnings or loans in any reasonable combination.
 Financial aid from the university and other sources will be viewed only as supplemental to support from the family.

-2. Awards can consist of gift aid, loans, or employment.
+2. Offers can consist of gift aid, loans, or employment.
 They are offered singly or in combination.
-Although the student is free to request a change in the award package, the final decision will be made by the university.
+Although the student is free to request a change in the offer, the final decision will be made by the university.

 3. Students are encouraged to seek grants and scholarships from third-party sources.
 (This includes church scholarships, matching grants, high school and community awards, national merit scholarships, etc.) When private scholarships are reported to the financial aid office, loan and/or work eligibility is reduced, if needed, to keep the student’s total aid package within federal need limits.
 Institutionally controlled grants and scholarships are reduced if total gift aid from all sources exceeds the financial aid budget for tuition, fees, room, board, books, and supplies.